Bikatr7/Kudasai/README.md

     num_concurrent_batches : How many translations batches Kijiku will send to OpenAI at a time.
     ----------------------------------------------------------------------------------
-    logit_bias, stop and n are included for legacy purposes, later versions of Kudasai will hardcode their values when validating the Kijiku_rule.json to their default values.
+    stream, logit_bias, stop and n are included for legacy purposes, current versions of Kudasai will hardcode their values when validating the Kijiku_rule.json to their default values.

 ---------------------------------------------------------------------------------------------------------------------------------------------------